New Frankfurt Old Town

-The project is being built on top of a 1970s underground multi-storey car park and the U-Bahn Line B station underneath.
-Because of the demolition of the Technisches Rathaus, the underground moved and the tunnel had to be monitored closely and corrected several times.

-Civic engagement in particular led to the old-town-oriented planning of the Dom-Römer project.
-The 35 designs of new buildings were 2010–11 in several architectural competitions determined with more than 170 participants.
-The foundation stone was laid at the end of January 2012.
-At the end of 2017, all of the houses were largely completed from the outside.
+Civic engagement in particular led to the old town-oriented planning of the Dom-Römer project.
+The 35 designs of new buildings were determined in several architectural competitions with more than 170 participants.
+The foundation stone was laid in January 2012.
+At the end of 2017, all of the houses' exteriors were largely completed.
 On 9 May 2018, the fences were removed and the new district was made fully accessible to the public.
-From 28 to 30 September 2018, a three-day old town festival was held for the opening.
-Between 250,000 and 300,000 people came to the civic festival in Frankfurt.
+From 28 to 30 September 2018, a three-day festival was held for the opening, which attracted between 250,000 and 300,000 visitors.
 In March 2019, the Frankfurt Dom-Römer project received the prestigious international MIPIM award.

 History

 During the Second World War, the medieval old town of Frankfurt am Main, until then one of the best preserved in Central Europe, was almost completely destroyed by bombing.
 Only a few historical buildings remained, and in the post-war period, other damaged buildings were also demolished, mostly in favour of "car-friendly" traffic planning.
 There were very few external reconstructions of buildings and the majority of the former old town was rebuilt in the style of the 1950s, largely abandoning the historic street network.

 The area between Römerberg and the cathedral remained as a rubble clearance wasteland for many years and its development was debated for a long time.
 In 1953, archaeologists uncovered the remains of a Roman settlement, and traces of the Carolingian period, beneath the area of the high medieval layers.
 The archaeological finds were preserved and made accessible to the public as an archaeological garden.